Published on: 06/24/2022

 Is wearing socks with climbing shoes a good idea?
 This is an age-old question that climbers still debate today.
 Most climbers, elite included, choose to be barefoot, while others regularly wear socks with climbing shoes.

-Socks are useful in that they can help you fit into climbing shoes that are too large.
+Nonetheless, socks are useful to help you fit into climbing shoes that are too large.
 They can also serve as a protective barrier against bacteria and odor.
-However, there are perks to wearing socks, they lower overall sensitivity and alter the overall fit.

 Climbing Shoes Through the Years

 In the early days of climbing, climbers used thick boots fitted with nails.
 Mountaineers primarily wore these shoes and paired them with thick socks to better protect their feet from injury, blisters, and pain.
 As the sport progressed and became increasingly popular, companies started to engineer more specialized climbing shoes.